paulmaxus/api-lesson/episodes/api-introduction.md

 }
 ```

-When looking at the meta.count field, you'll notice that the total number of publications
+When looking at the *meta.count* field, you'll notice that the total number of publications
 available via `works` is 270,765,445 which is quite large.
 For the purpose of
-this workshop, we would like to reduce this number by applying filters.
+this workshop, we would like to reduce this number by applying **filters**.
 This
 is what most APIs are designed to do and it can be very useful if you only wish
-to obtain the data that is really needed.
+to obtain specific subsets of data.

-Let's say we would like to only look at publications from 2024 written by at
+Let's say we are only interested in publications from 2024 written by at
-least one author from the University of Amsterdam.
-To filter on institutions,
+least one author from the *University of Amsterdam*.
+To filter by institutions,
 OpenAlex uses the so called [ROR](https://ror.org/) identifier.

 We can modify the URL like this: